aframevr/aframe/docs/components/text.md

 Text can be wrapped by specifying width in A-Frame units.

-### Geometry Component Auto-Scaling
+### Auto-Scaling

-The text component introduces special behavior when using alongside the geometry component (e.g., a background plane).
+The text component introduces special behavior when using alongside the geometry component (e.g., a background plane) to fit.
 Note this only works with 2D-friendly geometries that define a width and height (i.e., `box`, `plane`).
 The text can either be scaled, bounded, or aligned in relation to the geometry, or the text can auto-scale the geometry to fit the text.